Fear-Driven Selloffs Create Wealth-Building Opportunities

 Asset Diversification: While stocks offer the best long-term prospects for inflation-beating gains, adding bonds to a portfolio can decrease the overall volatility of your portfolio without greatly reducing return

-- A portfolio that invested 80% in stocks and 20% in bonds posted a 10.9% annualized return.
+- A portfolio that invested 80% in stocks and 20% in bonds posted an 11.2% annualized return.
 In seven down years, the single worst annual loss was a 28.6% decline.